 The short answer is – no it is not, and here is why.
 Let’s start with the pad, which is the most reliable item here.
 You have the R-value 4.4 and this is roughly speaking equivalent to 5 F (-15 C).
 So this is surely good enough, except for extreme conditions.

 However, see the blanket, such a design is not for very low temperatures, this is why people use sleeping bags.
-Even in the Heavy variant mentioned above, this is for 2 or 3 seasons maximum.
+Even in the Heavy variant mentioned above, this is for 2 seasons maximum.

 The same is with the tent.
 Such a single-pole construction would not last long in a strong wind or with the snow accumulated on it.
 So I would say that the system should be downgraded by at least one seasons.
 This is a system more or less for summer camping.

 What they missed to do & what they did wrong